thejamesgore/ga-projects/GA-Project-2/README.md

 A podcast feed using the Spotify API that allows the user to easily see all the podcasts they're presently subscribed to and the latest episodes for those shows.
 At the time of development this feature was extremely difficult to find in the Spotify desktop app which we were both avid users of and enjoy using to listen to podcasts.

-This was a collaborative two person project with a 7 day timeframe to complete and present our work.
+This was a collaborative two person project with a 7 day time frame to complete and present our work.

 Please use the following credentials to login to the live version:

 - username: login@testlogin.com
 - password: thejamesgore

 Live Version: https://thejamesgore-project2.herokuapp.com/